According to some beliefs, House Targaryen carries the trait for insanity in its bloodline, often referred to as madness.

 Some Targaryens appear to be born mad.
-Others may not display madness when they are younger but can develop it as the years go by, especially when circumstances encourage it, such the Defiance of Duskendale which affected Aerys II very deeply.
-Madness may also skip a generation.
+Others may not display madness when they are younger but can develop it as the years go by, especially when circumstances encourage it, such the Defiance of Duskendale which affected Aerys II Targaryen very deeply.

-Ser Barristan was well aware of this trait and chose to observe Daenerys in the guise of Arstan Whitebeard to make sure she did not display any madness before revealing himself and pledging his sword to her.
+Ser Barristan Selmy had a notion of this "taint" and chose to observe Daenerys Targaryen in the guise of Arstan Whitebeard, to make sure she did not display any sign of this "taint" before revealing himself and pledging his sword to her.
+When he says that he can see no taint in her, Daenerys bristles.
+Ser Barristan tries to explain diplomatically what he means by saying to Daenerys:

-This new-found knowledge of the madness in her bloodline concerns her.
-After hearing and seeing Quaithe standing under the persimmon tree, in the terrace of the Great Pyramid, she thinks about Ser Barristan’s warning that in the blood of the dragon there is a taint.
+This new-found knowledge of the alleged madness in her bloodline concerns her.
+After hearing and seeing Quaithe standing under the persimmon tree, in the terrace of the Great Pyramid, she thinks about Ser Barristan Selmy's warning that in the blood of the dragon there is a taint.
 She wonders briefly to herself if she is going mad.
+However, she most likely did see a reflection of Quaithe cast with the help of a glass candle, used by her for communication and clairvoyance.

 Prince Doran had never spoken of that possibility to Quentyn.